geektrust/coding-problem-artefacts/README.md

 # Coding Problem Artefacts

 This is a repository which includes the instructions and artefacts required for solving the Backend [Geektrust coding problems](https://www.geektrust.in/coding-problem).
+We expect your program to  take the location to the test file as parameter.
+Input needs to be read from a text file, and output should be printed to the console.
+The test file will contain only commands in the format prescribed by the respective problem.

 ## Why build files?